kroniidvul/bumble-bot/README.md

 For WebDriver to find the downloaded ChromeDriver, either:

-include the path to ChromeDriver when instantiating webdriver.Chrome or, include the ChromeDriver location in your PATH environment variable.
+include the path to ChromeDriver when instantiating webdriver or, include the ChromeDriver location in your PATH environment variable (Windows).

 https://chromedriver.chromium.org/getting-started